scvalencia/textbooks/README.md

-# textbooks
+# Computer Science Textbooks
-Code and solutions for some CS/Programming texbooks i enjoy
+Code and solutions for some Computer Science, and Programming texbooks I have learnt from.